mirage/mirage-www/tmpl/wiki/xen-suspend.md

-[grant tables are suspended](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/lib/sched.ml#L35) via the call to Gnt.suspend, which ends up calling a [c function](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/runtime/kernel/gnttab_stubs.c#L164) in the mirage kernel code.
+[grant tables are suspended](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/lib/sched.ml#L35) via the call to Gnt.suspend, which ends up calling a [c function](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/runtime/kernel/gnttab_stubs.c#L164) in the MirageOS kernel code.
 The main reason for calling this is that the mechanism by which the grant code works is via shared memory pages, and these pages are [owned by xen](https://github.com/mirage/xen/blob/8940a13d6de1295cfdc4a189e0a5610849a9ef59/xen/common/grant_table.c#L1239) and not by the domain itself, which causes problems when suspending the VM as we will see shortly.